Educators Guide to the Speakers Bureau

 Take steps to ensure that some degree of alignment is achieved between the curriculum and the speaker.

 Use the time before and after the guest’s appearance to establish connections between the speaker’s area of expertise and the learning objectives of the class.
-Check out this resource of pre and post activities for ideas.

 Be prepared with supplementary activities if a speaker has to cancel last minute or does not fill the class time allotted.